dmccreary/dmccreary/docs/recommendations.md

 * Distinguished Engineer @ UnitedHealth Group
 * September 22, 2023
-* Russ worked with Dan but on different teamsSeptember 22, 2023, Russ worked with Dan but on different teams
+* Russ worked with Dan but on different teams

 I was fortunate to work with Dan during the past four years on emerging graph and AI technologies at UHG.
 Dan is a selfless person who is dedicated to helping people around him be better at their craft and understanding and applying technology to business problems.